RaresMarta/React-Course-Projects/README.md

 # React-Course-Projects

-This repository contains a collection of projects built as poart of a React and Next.js course.
+This repository contains a collection of projects built as part of a React and Next.js course.